Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Related work: Carbon-aware computing

 \section{Related work: Carbon-aware computing}

-Carbon-aware computing \cite{radovanovic2022carbonaware} refers to running compute workloads when and where the electricity grid is being powered by renewable energy.
+Carbon-aware computing \cite{radovanovic2022carbonaware} refers to running compute workloads when and where the electricity grid is powered by renewable energy.
 This requires shifting work in time and/or space.
 Time-based shifting is discussed e.g. in \cite{wiesner2021let}; geographic shifting (also known as spatial load shifting or load migration) and spatio-temporal shifting are discussed in detail in this section.
 The purpose is to reduce emissions from data centre based compute activities in recognition of the steep growth in demand.
 In this paper we focus on geographic load shifting.

-Lindberg\emph{ et al.} \cite{LINDBERG2022loadshifting} present a model where data centres shift load independently of the independent grid system operators.
-They claim that, relative to previous models for data centre load shifting, their model improves accuracy and include more realistic assumptions regarding the operation of both data centres and the electricity market.
-They claim further that their approach is able to ``reduce total system carbon emissions by roughly 33\%'' , for $0.01\leq\epsilon\leq0.2$ where $\epsilon$ is the fraction of the data centre capacity (load) that can be shifted per 5-minute time step.
+Lindberg\emph{ et al.} \cite{LINDBERG2022loadshifting} present a model where data centres shift load independently of the grid system operators.
+Relative to previous models for data centre load shifting, their model improves accuracy and includes more realistic assumptions regarding the operation of both data centres and the electricity market.
+Their approach is able to ``reduce total system carbon emissions by roughly 33\%'' , for $0.01\leq\epsilon\leq0.2$ where $\epsilon$ is the fraction of the data centre capacity (load) that can be shifted per 5-minute time step.
 This does not mean only that percentage of load gets effectively shifted: from the graphs in the paper we see that the average percentage of load shifted is about 17\%.

 One major issue with the paper is that it does not list values of the electricity generation carbon intensity (CI) used in the model, nor the locations of the generators or data centres.
 It is therefore not possible to directly validate the results.
 The actual data are contained in the RTS-GMLC model used in the study, but this model \cite{8753693} comes with a caveat: ``While projecting the RTS model onto the southwestern United States enables the use of geospatially and temporally coincident weather-driven data, it would be inappropriate to use the projected RTS model to provide insights into the real-world power system in this location.''
 In other words, the results do not relate directly to real-world scenarios.
 Furthermore, the model does not consider data centre embodied carbon nor idle power consumption or compute load specific shifting constraints.